brandonwkerns/lpt-matlab/README.md

 ### These steps identify "families" of LPT systems and rejoin many of the tracks with
 ### short splits and mergers.

-8) Run the first "rejoin" script, which handles LPT systems that split then re-merge back together.
+8) Run the first "rejoin" script, which handles LPT systems that split then re-merge back together. (src/track)

    Scripts:
    -- recombine_split_n_merge_lpts.m (Generates TIMECLUSTERS*.rejoin.* files)
    -- identify_clumps_of_worms_rejoin.m (needed -- groupint in to LPT system families) -- identify_mjo_candidates_rejoin.m (optional -- only if you want MJO candidates from this step).

-9) Run the second "rejoin" script, which handles short duration (e.g., < 3 day) mergers and splits.
+9) Run the second "rejoin" script, which handles short duration (e.g., < 3 day) mergers and splits. (src/track)

    Scripts:
    -- recombine_split_n_merge_lpts2.m (Generates TIMECLUSTERS*.rejoin.* files)
    -- identify_clumps_of_worms_rejoin2.m (needed -- grouping on to LPT system families) -- identify_mjo_candidates_rejoin2.m (get MJO candidates from this step).

+10) Calculate the masks. (src/mask)

-10) Plotting.
+11) Plotting. (src/plot)

     A set of sample plotting scripts are provided with the package.
 These are set up for TRMM TMPA, and would need to be adapted to use with other data sets.